caominhduy/DeepRuby/README.md

   * `basics.py` has basic functions and mechanics to frame the rubik cube.
   * `dependencies.py` has few important functions.
   * `test_dataset.py` and `train_dataset.py` are run to generate datasets for training and validating (their details are discussed later).
-  * `tensor.py` does all the training and testing.
+  * `tensor.py` does all the training and evaluating.

+4. `models` stores the built models.

 4. `recycle` is a graveyard of dead modules and dead codes.
-Let's not wasting our time reading them (well, you read it, but then I will feel guilty for not explaining, so I mean **"our time"**).
+Let's not waste our time reading them again.

 ## Understanding
 In this part, we discuss the scripts in details.